mariohernandez/training/card-component/card.md

 When working with Pattern Lab locally it makes sense to use [http://localhost:3000](http://localhost:3000) to view your work.
 However, if you are viewing your project from a server during development, or want to show your work and progress to a stakeholder or client, this approach will not work.
 Luckily for us, we can access Pattern Lab using Drupal's URL as follows:

-`/themes/custom/training_theme/patternlab/index.html`
+`/themes/custom/storybook/patternlab/index.html`

 Two things to keep in mind with the path above:

 1. The path above is appended to your Drupal's base URL.
-For example, if your Drupal's address is _https://dev.pantheon.io_, the full URL would become **https://dev.pantheon.io/themes/custom/training_theme/patternlab/index.html**
+For example, if your Drupal's address is _https://dev.pantheon.io_, the full URL would become **https://dev.pantheon.io/themes/custom/storybook/patternlab/index.html**
-2. Replace `training_theme` with your project's theme name if your theme name is different.
+2. Replace `storybook` with your project's theme name if your theme name is different.